learningequality/kolibri-docs/docs/learn.rst

 #.
 You can go on answering the questions in the order you prefer: move through questions with **Previous** and **Next question** buttons, or click on the question number in the column on the left side.

 	.. figure:: img/exam-detail.png
-		:alt: exams tab
+		:alt: Exam page

 #.
 Each time you fill in the answer field, or select one of the available options, the question will be marked by a colored dot in the column on the left side.
 #.
 You can review and correct your answers to all questions as many times you need before submitting.
 #.
 Press the *Back to exam list* if you want to pause the exam and come back later.
 #.
 Press the button **Submit exam** when you want to submit it for grading.

-If the exam in the **Class** tab is listed as having *...questions left*, click on it to resume when you are ready.
+Exam that you did not yet submit will be marked with the |in-progress| icon, so you can easily recognize it, and click to resume when you are ready.

-Once you submit the exam, it will be listed as *Completed* in the **Class** tab, but you can click on it to see the score and review your answers.
+Once you complete and submit an exam, it will be marked with the |completed| icon, but you can still click on it to see the score and review your answers.

 .. figure:: img/exam-result.png
-	:alt: exams tab
+	:alt: Open the completed result to review your answers.

+	Open the completed result to review your answers.

 .. tip::
    Use the **Show correct answer** checkbox to visualize the answer for the questions that you did not answer correctly.